Links on Android Authority may earn us a commission. Learn more.

 Read more: Samsung Galaxy Z Flip 3 review

 Granted, the modern Razr is all about that luxury look and feel, so we’re certainly not expecting a turn for the affordable — especially not with our hardware wishlist in mind.
 But something closer to the $1,000-$1,200 mark feels like a must if the Razr 3 is to stand a chance of competing with the Z Flip 3.
+Thankfully, rumors suggest this would be the case, but we’re not counting our chickens quite yet.

 Of course, there are a few more things we’d love to see from the Razr 3 and Motorola in general.
 An improved update promise also rates highly on our wishlist.
 A bigger battery also ranked highly on your list of Razr 3 requests.
 If there’s anything we’ve missed off our wishlist, let us know in the comments below.